+Term Definition

-provided to AHCCCS Medical ce customers.
-What services are to a customer depend on the r's: CCCS Medical Assistance ram; and erage group.
+AHCCCS Medical Assistance Service Packages Services provided to AHCCCS Medical Assistance customers.
+What services are available to a customer depend on the customer's:

+AHCCCS Medical Assistance program; and

+Coverage group.

 Prepaid Health Plan (PHP) PHPs receive monthly capitation from AHCCCS Administration.
 PHPs are responsible for providing and paying for the customer's:

 Medical services;

 Behavioral health services;

 EPSDT services; and

 Family planning services.

 Indian Health Services (IHS) IHS is an agency within the US Department of Health and Human Services.
 IHS is responsible for providing federal health services to American Indians and Alaska Natives.
 Native Americans have the option of enrolling with IHS as their health plan if approved for AHCCCS medical services.

 AHCCCS American Indian Health Program (AIHP) AIHP is responsible for paying fee-for- service claims submitted for Native Americans who have chosen not to enroll in an acute capitated health plan.
 If the Native American member does not choose a plan and lives on the reservation, the member will be automatically enrolled in AIHP.

 Emergency Services Services that:

 Are medically necessary;

 Result from a medical condition or behavioral health condition.
 (This includes labor and delivery.)
 The condition manifests itself by acute symptoms of sufficient severity.
 (This includes sever pain.); and

 Which, in the absence of immediate medical attention, is reasonably likely to result in at least one of the following:

 o Placing the individual's health in serious